liangsongtaohit/reedsolomon/README.md

 10. AVX intrinsic instructions are not mixed with any of SSE instructions, so we don't need "VZEROUPPER" to avoid AVX-SSE Transition Penalties, it seems improve performance.
 11. Some of Golang's asm OP codes make me uncomfortable, especially the "MOVQ", so I use byte codes to operate the register lower part sometimes.
 I still need time to learn the golang asm more.
+(Thanks to [asm2plan9s](https://github.com/fwessels/asm2plan9s))
 12. ...

 # Installation